Zenxdkd/vxx/README.md

 You are done!
 We will review your pull request and your model will be added in 24-48 hours.
 If you would like to remove your model from the "Downloadable Models" tab, you may make another pull request or contact us on the Issues tab.

-For anyone who does this, thank you so much =D, Aimmy genuinely thrives with community contributions and support, and making and sharing your Aimmy models genuinely means a lot to us!
+For anyone who does this, thank you so much =D, vxx genuinely thrives with community contributions and support, and making and sharing your Aimmy models genuinely means a lot to us!
 Thank you!
 </div>